A Comprehensive Guide: Root Canal Treatment

 Internal bleaching, also referred to as walking bleach, is a technique that is used to whiten the appearance of teeth.
 Internal bleaching is conducted under the direction of a dentist.

-To work towards helping achieve best patient outcomes, Varayini and the Australian Dental Specialists team are pleased to discuss or answer any questions you have regarding complicated cases.
+To work towards helping achieve best patient outcomes, Dr Varayini and the Australian Dental Specialists team are pleased to discuss or answer any questions you have regarding complicated cases.